Sunny3oy/HowManyPolarBears/README.md

-## PolarBears
+# PolarBears
 A game made in Unity.
 Guess how many Polar Bears!
+If you can solve the questions, please keep the method it to yourself!

 # Windows
 Click on the .exe file